janm31415/cpp-rrb/README.md

 # cpp-rrb
-CPP port of Jean Niklas L'orange's RRB-tree implementation
+C++ port of Jean Niklas L'orange's RRB-tree implementation

 Relaxed Radix Balanced trees (RRB-trees) are immutable data structures with good performance for all vector-like operations, including insertion, erasion, and concatenation.